Cynthia Erivo: 2018–2023: Transition to film

 In 2023, she appeared in the Netflix crime thriller Luther: The Fallen Sun, a film continuation of the crime drama series Luther starring Idris Elba.
-In the same year Erivo portrayed Jacqueline, a refugee during a war-torn Africa, in the film Drift.
-Erivo said to have taken inspiration from her mother's experience as a refugee during the Nigerian Civil War for this role.
-She was also a producer for the film.
-The following year she played Petra, a bold and flirtatious maid, in the Lincoln Center concert production of Stephen Sondheim's A Little Night Music at David Geffen Hall.
+In the same year, Erivo portrayed Jacqueline, a Liberian refugee, in the film Drift, which she also produced.
+Erivo took inspiration from her mother's experience as a refugee during the Nigerian Civil War for the role.
+The following year, she played Petra, a bold and flirtatious maid, in the Lincoln Center concert production of Stephen Sondheim's A Little Night Music at David Geffen Hall.
 She paid tribute to Dionne Warwick at the Kennedy Center Honors where she sang a rendition of "Alfie" from the 1966 film of the same name.